mc-datapacks/en/src/conventions/common_trait.md

 ## About

 This convention is intended to bring the Ore Dictionary system from [Forge](http://files.minecraftforge.net/) to datapack's custom items.
-This is done by utilizing Item's custom NBT feature.
-We can insert any kind of NBT inside Item, which we can access using other commands.
+This is done by utilizing the Item's custom NBT feature.
+We can insert any kind of NBT inside the Item, which we can access using other commands.

 With that, we can create a unified lookup system that every datapack can use to search for a specific item they want.
 You can then use the Common Trait Convention's provided syntax to construct a search function to find the item you need.